 The Response To Tragic Loss

-In his very moving homily for 22nd Sunday in Ordinary Time, Year C, Father Hanly is responding to the killing of Hong Kong hostages in Manila in 2010, but this beautiful homily would help anyone trying to deal with any tragic loss.
+This very moving homily by Father Hanly for 22nd Sunday in Ordinary Time, Year C, would help anyone trying to deal with a tragic loss.
+It is a response to the killing of Hong Kong hostages in Manila in 2010.

 Readings for Twenty-Second Sunday in Ordinary Time, Year C